C.D. Árabe Unido

 Club Deportivo Árabe Unido is a professional football club located in Colón, Panama that plays in Liga Panameña de Fútbol, the top tier of the Panamanian football pyramid.
 The club plays its games in Estadio Armando Dely Valdés.

-Its name, Árabe Unido, means "Arab Union" in English, is emphasised from its original Arab root of the club.
+Its name, Árabe Unido, means "Arab United" in English, is emphasised from its original Arab root of the club.

 History

 The club has been one of the most successful in Panama in recent years, winning 15 titles (more than any other team since 1998) and finishing second five times.

 It was founded in 1990 by Arab immigrants to Panama, under the name of Club Atlético Argentina, and experienced immediate success.
 After climbing the Panamanian league system, in 1994 they took advantage of a split in Panama's governing body to move into the top division.
 What happened was that a rival league (LINFUNA) formed in opposition to the older, existing top flight (ANAPROF). Árabe Unido was almost immediately successful in LINFUNA, winning both championships that the splinter league held in 1994 and 1995.

-Their success continued once they re-entered ANAPROF; at that time, Tauro FC was the dominant team in the league and would win three championships in four years between 1996-2000.
-The only club to break that string was Árabe Unido, which won the 1998-99 title by beating Tauro 3-0 in the playoff final.
+Their success continued once they re-entered ANAPROF; at that time, Tauro FC was the dominant team in the league and would win three championships in four years between 1996 and 2000.
+The only club to break that string was Árabe Unido, which won the 1998–99 title by beating Tauro 3–0 in the playoff final.

 After the league switched to the Aprtura/Clausura format in the 2001 season, Los Arabes really began winning titles.
 The original plan was for the winners of the Apertura to meet the Clausura in a "Grand Final" that would determine the year's champion. Árabe rendered this unnecessary by winning both tournaments.
 They claimed a third straight championship in Apertura 2002, although they did lose that year's grand final to Plaza Amador.